Detour #283: Mighty Mount Panorama, Australia

 For the rest of the year anyone can tackle the track – albeit rather more slowly, to take advantage of the views rather than the potential pace of the route.

 Opened on 17 March 1938 as the Mount Panorama Scenic Drive it was the brainchild of Bathurst Mayor Martin Griffin.
-The city had already hosted racing on its Vale and Peel circuits but Mayor Griffin had ideas for something on a grander scale and the four-mile circuit features the fastest corner in touring car racing along with narrow winding and steep sections that led Nürburgring 24 Hours sinner Kévin Estre to declare: "Half of the track is the Nordschleife, half of the track is Macau.”
+The city had already hosted racing on its Vale and Peel circuits but Mayor Griffin had ideas for something on a grander scale and the four-mile circuit features the fastest corner in touring car racing along with narrow winding and steep sections that led Nürburgring 24 Hours winner Kévin Estre to declare: "Half of the track is the Nordschleife, half of the track is Macau.”

 Pay a visit to the National Motor Museum and then you can join the circuit on the Pit Straight, before the first 90-degree left onto the Mount Straight, which rises and then falls into the tightening right-hander known as Griffins Bend.
 From here you begin to climb through the left-hand turns three and four, The Cutting, where the road ascends rapidly with a gradient of one in six.